Harrison School of Pharmacy

 Auburn, AL 36849

-OVERVIEW – We study the Epidermal Growth Factor (EGF) family of peptide hormones and their receptors, the ErbB receptor tyrosine kinases.
-This network regulates the proliferation and differentiation of epithelial cells.
-Deregulated signaling by this network contributes to human tumorigenesis and increased tumor cell invasiveness, metastatic potential, and chemoresistance.
-Consequently, our ultimate goal is the development of novel cancer treatments.
-Citations in this section refer to the publication list below.
-For additional information about our work, please visit http://www.davidriese.com.
+We study the Epidermal Growth Factor (EGF) family of peptide hormones and their receptors, the ErbB receptor tyrosine kinases.
+This network regulates the proliferation and differentiation of epithelial cells and deregulated signaling by this network contributes to human tumorigenesis and increased tumor cell invasiveness, metastatic potential, and chemoresistance.
+Consequently, we seek to understand the mechanism by which this network regulates cell function, with the ultimate goal being the development of novel cancer treatments.

-ERBB4 AND EPITHELIAL TUMORS - ErbB4 expression is lost in many epithelial tumors, suggesting that ErbB4 is a tumor suppressor in these tissues.
-Indeed, a constitutively active, ligand independent ErbB4 mutant inhibits clonigenic proliferation by human breast, pancreatic, and prostate tumor cell lines [19, 25, 26, 41, 50].
-However, other data indicate that ErbB4 is coupled to tumor cell proliferation, motility, and invasiveness [41, 44].
-We are using various expression systems, analytical approaches, ErbB4 ligands, and ErbB4 mutants to characterize ErbB4 coupling to tumor suppression and malignant phenotypes.
-We are focused on deciphering the mechanisms by which ErbB4 can be coupled to these divergent responses [13, 25, 26, 31, 32, 41, 43, 44, 50].
+ErbB4 and Epithelial Tumors – Activating (gain-of-function) mutations in ErbB4 are observed in a variety of epithelial tumors, indicating that ErbB4 functions as an oncogene.
+On the other hand, ErbB4 expression is lost in some types of epithelial tumors, indicating that ErbB4 is coupled to tumor suppression.
+Thus, we are using various expression systems, analytical approaches, ErbB4 ligands, and ErbB4 mutants to characterize ErbB4 coupling to tumor suppression and malignant phenotypes [41, 44, 50].
+We are focused on deciphering the mechanisms by which ErbB4 can be coupled to these divergent responses [27, 41, 44, 50, 53].
 We are also pursuing the discovery and development of novel ErbB4 agonists and antagonists that can be used to pharmacologically probe ErbB4 function in human malignancies and hold potential for the treatment of ErbB4-dependent tumors [30, 36, 42, 46].

 #Indicates a publication that contributes to the Google Scholar i10-Index.